gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

       chunks and parameters to establish SCTP-AUTH per RFC 6083 with this endpoint.
 If not all necessary parameters or support algorithms don't match the client MUST abort the handshake.
-Otherwise it complets the SCTP handshake.
+Otherwise it completes the SCTP handshake.

    3. Client performs DTLS connection handshake per RFC 6083 over established SCTP association.
-If succesfull authenticating the targeted server the client has succesfull fallen back to use RFC 6083.
+If successful authenticating the targeted server the client has successful fallen back to use RFC 6083.
 If not terminate the SCTP association.

 ### Server Fallback

-   A DTLS/SCTP Server that supports both this specification and RFC 6083 and where fallback has been enabled for the ULP can follow this procedure.
+   A DTLS/SCTP Server that supports both this specification and RFC 6083 and where fallback has been enabled for the ULP can follow this procedure.receiving

-   1. When receving an SCTP INIT message without the DTLS/SCTP adapation layer indicataion fallback procedure is initiated.
+   1. When receiving an SCTP INIT message without the DTLS/SCTP adaptation layer indication fallback procedure is initiated.

    2. Verify that the SCTP INIT contains SCTP-AUTH parameters required by RFC 6083 and compatible with this server.
 If that is not the